Starbucks union says the coffee giant is closing a store to retaliate

 The union also alleges Starbucks acted in violation of its legal obligations to bargain over store closure, and that the company closed the store to discourage other workers from unionizing.

-A Starbucks spokesperson told Bloomberg that the closure was unrelated to unionization and was instead based on facilities, staffing and time and attendance issues.
+A Starbucks spokesperson told Bloomberg that the closure was based on facilities, staffing and time and attendance issues.

 Starbucks stores across the country have seen a surge of union organizing in the past several months, with more than 230 Starbucks stores filing petitions for union elections and some 50 stores voting to join the national union Workers United between December and early May.